owncloud/web/docs/extension-system/_index.md

 ### Extensions

 #### Abstract

 In contrast to applications, extensions usually have a rather small scope and dedicated functionality.

+#### Extension Types

 Building an extension is limited to the extension types that are defined by the ownCloud Web extension system.
 See the full list of available extension types below.

-#### Extension Types

-1. `ActionExtension` - An extension that can be used to register `Action` items which then get shown in various places (e.g. context menus, batch actions), depending on their respective scope.
+1. `ActionExtension` - An extension that can register `Action` items which then get shown in various places (e.g. context menus, batch actions), depending on their respective scope.
 Most commonly used for file and folder actions (e.g. copy, rename, delete, etc).
-2. `SearchExtension` - An extension that can be used to add search results to the search results list in the files app.
+2. `SearchExtension` - An extension that can register additional search providers.
+Please see the dedicated [documentation on search extensions]().
-3. `SidebarNavExtension` - An extension that can be used to add navigation items to the left side bar in the files app.
+3. `SidebarNavExtension` - An extension that can register additional navigation items to the left side bar.
+These can be scoped to specific apps, and programmatically enabled/disabled.
-4. `SidebarPanelExtension` - An extension that can be used to add panels to the right side bar in the files app.
+4. `SidebarPanelExtension` - An extension that can register panels to the right side bar.
-5. `FolderViewExtension` - An extension that can be used to add views to the folder view in the files app.
+5. `FolderViewExtension` - An extension that can register additional ways of displaying the content of a folder (resources, so spaces, folders or files) to the user.

 #### Extension Points

 There are standardized components and places where extensions are being used automatically.
 These are the ones that are currently provided:

 1. Left Sidebar for Navigation